jamescowling/rap-genie/README.md

 Rap Genie is a semantic search engine for rap verses, built on [Convex vector search](https://convex.dev).
 It's hosted at https://rapgenie.net.

-Want to find a verse about `TODO: search query`?
+Want to find a verse about `motorcycles`?
 Rap Genie has got your back:

-> TODO: song lyrics here
+> Ninja!
+(Ninja!)
+Kawasaki!
+(Kawasaki!)
+> Ducati!
+(Ducati!)
+My old Harley (My old Harley!)
+> Rock the party!
+(Rock the party)
+> Move your body!
+(Move your body)
+> Wassup?
+(Wassup?)
+Everybody!
+(Everybody!)

+This would have been better if it mentioned Triumph but maybe I'm biased.
+Anyway the word "motorcycle" doesn't show up in the verse but it's clearly about motorcycles - Rap Genie still finds it.

 Rap Genie uses OpenAI to generate an embedding for each verse and each search query.
 The song/verse database is stored in Convex and Convex vector search is